Stable-Baselines-Team/stable-baselines3-contrib/docs/modules/ars.rst

 SB3s implementation allows for linear policies without bias or squashing function, it also allows for training MLP policies, which include linear policies with bias and squashing functions as a special case.

 Normally one wants to train ARS with several seeds to properly evaluate.
-If multiprocess performance is desired, we recommend using a single environment per agent, and training several seeds in parralel, see the replicating results section below for an example.

 .. warning::

   ARS multi-processing is different from the classic Stable-Baselines3 multi-processing: it runs n environments in parallel but asynchronously.
-This asynchronous multi-processing is considered experimental and does not fully support callbacks: the ``on_step()`` event is called artifically after the evaluation episodes are over.
+This asynchronous multi-processing is considered experimental and does not fully support callbacks: the ``on_step()`` event is called artificially after the evaluation episodes are over.

 .. rubric:: Available Policies